 This is something I’ve been implementing for years now.
 Yes, I do plant some things in rows within our beds, but I also look at a garden bed and work out how to fit the most in each one.
 Sometimes staggering your plants is best.
 Or planting a few smaller items between rows.
 Get creative and read the back of the packets for plant spacing needs.
-Think outside the box, or I guess rows, in this scenario.
+Think outside the box, or rows, in this scenario.
 Make sure you’re following along on Instagram as I share garden updates almost daily!

 Optimize the garden space between and around your garden beds

 At our last house, I made our garden beds much closer together to maximize space.
 However, as payment for that, I was walking around constantly with bruises and scratches on my shins from tripping over my beds, clipping corners, and falling over myself.
 The beds were simply too close together.